Learn how you and your family can get insurance for your next holiday with a Bankwest credit card.

 - Reimbursement if you have to make alternate travel plans to get to a one-off event

 - Financial compensation if you’re injured overseas and can’t work when you get back home

 Pre-existing medical conditions are not covered, but you can apply to add them to your policy.
-Bankwest Gold MasterCard customers get up to three months insurance and Platinum MasterCard customers get up to six months complimentary insurance.
+Bankwest Gold MasterCard customers get up to 3 consecutive months insurance, Platinum MasterCard customers get up to 6 consecutive months and World MasterCard customers get up to 12 consecutive months cover.
 When you meet the eligibility requirements, your cover will start from the date of departure that’s listed on your return travel ticket and ends when you get home or the cover period finishes.